Marmblshko/Simple_blog/README.md

 ### Contact

 - Represents user contacts with email and message fields.

-## Upcoming Features
+### Like

-- **Styling and Theming:** Introduce a visually appealing design to enhance the user experience.
+- Represents a like given by a user to a post or comment.

-- **Likes for Posts and Comments:** Allow users to express their appreciation for posts and comments by adding a like feature.
+### Post

-- **Profile Section:** Move user profiles to a dedicated section, providing a comprehensive view of each user's activity.
+- Represents a blog post with title and text content.

 ## Usage